fdecampredon/rx-react/README.md

 ##Component

-The `RxReact.Component` is a base class combining the behavior of all the mixin described above.
+The `RxReact.Component` is a base class combining the behavior of the `PropsStreamMixin` and the `StateStreamMixin`.
 It extends `React.Component`.
 Example: